Does a Sauna Help You Sleep? (Potential Benefits AND Damages)

 Tips for Using a Sauna Safely

 In addition to their many health advantages, steam rooms provide a soothing means of reducing stress, easing pain, and enhancing heart function.
-When utilizing a steam room, it’s important to be informed of the dangers and adopt the appropriate safety measures.
+When using a steam room, it’s important to be informed of the dangers and adopt the appropriate safety measures.
 The following guidelines are suggested for using saunas safely:

 • Before using a sauna, speak with your doctor, particularly if you have existing heart or circulation problems or are thinking about getting pregnant.